 If you have set up authorisation to transfer funds by faster payment to a designated bank account, you may request this by telephone, email or via the HEYCU Web App.
 Your first transfer of the day is free, however all subsequent transfers that day are charged at £6.00 each.

 What interest or dividend is paid?

-Any dividend due will be paid to the account annually on the first working day after the AGM.
-Dividend will be based on the balances held in the account throughout the year to the 30 September prior to the AGM.
+Any dividend due will be paid to the account on the first working day after the AGM.
+Dividend is based on the balances held in the account throughout the year to the 30 September prior to the AGM.

 Do I have to pay tax on my dividends?